Best Things to do in Chambéry France

 - For 1 euro, you can get an audio guide which is worth it (Available in several languages).

-- There is a car spot for only 5 or 6 cars, so best to go early in the morning or late in the afternoon.
+- There is a car park for only 5 or 6 cars, so best to go early in the morning or late in the afternoon.

 Wander Around Le Musée des Beaux Arts